 3a.
 The estimated intercept from the fitted regression model is 304.0.
 This is interpreted to mean that, for those subjects with a CRP = 0, their estimated mean fibrinogen levels are 304.0.

+Good: 4/5 points (Minus 1 point because the question asked you to report fitted values to 3 sig figs not 4 for all of these).

 3b.
 The estimated slope from the fitted regression model is 5.251, which is interpreted to mean that for each 1 unit increase in CRP levels, the difference in mean fibrinogen levels is 5.251 units.

+5/5 points.

 3c.
 From linear regression analysis using robust standard error calculations, we estimate that for each 1 unit increase in CRP levels, the difference in mean fibrinogen levels is 5.251 units.
 The 95% CI calculated with robust standard errors suggests that this finding would not be deemed unusual if the true population difference in mean fibrinogen was between 4.604 and 5.898 units for each 1 unit increase in CRP levels.
 As the two-sided p-value is P < 0.001, we reject the null hypothesis that there is no association between CRP and fibrinogen levels in the overall population.

+Good: 10/10 points.

 3d.
 See table after problem 6.